vmstio/vmstio/docs.vmst.io/content/actions.md

 ### Limitations

-Limited accounts lose the ability to interact with other users who they do not already have a relationship, or who are not directly connected through another interaction.
+Limited accounts lose the ability to interact with other users who they do not already have a relationship, or are connected through direct interaction.
 Their content is no longer visible on the Local or Federated timelines.

 | | |
 |---|---|